To be among the best learning institutions in Pakistan.

-- To provide a teaching and learning environment that encourages critical thinking, ethical conduct, and effective decision making;
+- To provide a teaching and learning environment that encourages critical thinking and ethical conduct

 For the Institute of Business Administration, 2016 marks both the end of one era and the start of another.
 After completing a successful inning spanning over eight years, Dr. Ishrat handed over the baton of lBA's leadership to the next Dean and Director.
 To date, the IBA has been led by ten visionary individuals, and each has made his own significant contribution to the development of the Institute.
 Their contribution in making IBA the institution that it is today can never be discounted.
 But history will record Dr. Ishrat Husain's outstanding performance as a pivotal moment, one that carried the institution firmly but surely into the 21st century.
 The IBA today sets a standard that other institutions emulate, and serves as a beacon of hope and success for students across the nation.